xyliatgithub/EN650.601/assignment2/module1/README.md

 ### Certificate Authority Configuration

 Before this node can function as a certificate authority, some preparations need to be done.
-First, "index.txt", "newcerts", "crlnumber", and "serial" should be created in this directory.
+First, "index.txt", "newcerts", "crlnumber", and "serial" should be created under this directory.

 ```sh
 /etc/ssl